dequelabs/axe-website/integrations/jasmine.md

 ---
-layout: default
+layout: page
-title: Using Axe With Jasmine
+title: Example Jasmine
 ---

 This example demonstrates how to use aXe with the Jasmine unit testing framework.